paceaux/McSandy/README.md

 ### How can I save my work? ###
 McSandy uses `localstorage` to save your projects.
-You can save and delete any of your projects by clicking on the save button at the bottom, or by using the keyboard command `ctrl + s`
+You can save and delete any of your projects by clicking on the save button at the bottom, or by using the keyboard command <kbd>ctrl</kbd> + <kbd>s</kbd>

 ### How can I get my work back? ###
 At the bottom of McSandy, there's a select box where you can retrieve your old projects.
 Select the project and just click the `load` button.